cba85/telegram-wiptimelinebot/README.md

 This app doesn't require an active account on the website because it doesn't use wip.co API, but scrap wip.co website instead using [pupeeter](https://pptr.dev/).

-This app contains 2 entry points:
+This app contains a entry point `index.js` that is the Telegram bot listener.

--   `index.js`: Telegram bot listener using webhooks (for Heroku deployment)
--   `main.js`: Telegram bot listener using polling (for local environment)

 It also contains 2 scripts located in `bin/` folder:

 -   `clean.js`: remove todos saved in database older than a week to clean database
--   `parse.js`: scraper to parse [WIP.co] todos
+-   `parse.js`: scraper to parse [WIP.co](https://wip.co/) todos

 ## Requirements

--   A PostgreSQL or MySQL server
+-   A PostgreSQL or MySQL/MariaDB server
 -   A Telegram bot (create your own bot using Telegram's BotFather and grab your TOKEN)

 ## Install